advanced-cropper/vue-advanced-cropper/example/docs/introduction/getting-started.md

 yarn add vue-advanced-cropper
 ```

-Then you should add somewhere in your script file or block the import of `Cropper` component:
+Then import the `Cropper` component:
 ```js
 import { Cropper } from 'vue-advanced-cropper'
 import 'vue-advanced-cropper/dist/style.css';
 ```

-After that [register](https://vuejs.org/v2/guide/components-registration.html) this component locally or globally.
+After that [register](https://vuejs.org/v2/guide/components-registration.html) the component locally or globally.

 ## Minimal working example

-The following example is demonstrating the using of the cropper in a custom component:
+The following example shows the usage of the cropper in a custom component:
 ```js
 import { Cropper } from 'vue-advanced-cropper';
 import 'vue-advanced-cropper/dist/style.css';